Are you struggling with welding copper and stainless steel? You’re not alone.

 During the welding process, it’s recommended to adopt a fast welding technique using a small diameter and low current, without swinging the arc.
 The arc should also be inclined towards the copper side to reduce the risk of penetration cracks.

-For weldments with a thickness of 8 to 10mm, a 70° V-shaped groove is typically used.
-The groove angle on the copper side is 40°, and the angle on the stainless steel (1Cr18Ni9Ti) side is 30°.
+For weldments with thicknesses ranging from 8 to 10mm, a 70° asymmetric V-shaped groove is typically employed.
+The groove angle on the copper side is set at 40°, while the stainless steel (1Cr18Ni9Ti) side is beveled at 30°.
+This asymmetry accommodates the different thermal conductivities of the materials.

 Process parameters of submerged arc welding of pure copper and stainless steel